danwdart/projectchaplin/README.md

 * CSS profiles
 * Download audio
 * Scrape from other public APIs

+## Recommended way to install
+Try using Docker for a fast install:

+`docker run --link mysql:mysql --link redis:redis --link rabbitmq:rabbitmq -p 80:80 -p 1337:1337 -d --rm -v $PWD:/var/www dandart/projectchaplin`

+This will install the dependencies and let you use your local pull as a volume.
+To upgrade at any time just git pull.

 ## Join us!
 We are currently looking for developers and designers to help this open source project.